What Is MCP? Model Context Protocol Explained Simply

 It keeps you in control through permissions and safety checks.

-Every major tech shift starts with a shared standard, example, like USB for hardware or HTTP for the web.
+Every major tech shift starts with a shared standard - like USB for hardware or HTTP for the web.
 For AI applications, that standard is shaping up to be MCP for now (but may be something else in the future).

 In the next lesson, we’ll explore why MCP had to exist in the first place and how the old “connect everything manually“ approach created endless chaos for developers and AI application builders.